10 UX UI Design Trends that Dominate 2023 and Beyond

 While cross-platform applications aren’t new, many products are slow to provide seamless user experiences across multiple devices–namely, desktop vs. mobile or tablet.
 Products that limit what services and features users can access on mobile could lose customers to competitors who can!

 Cross-platform experiences don’t only refer to desktop-to-mobile.
-Product designers must also think about mobile-to-desktop.
+UX UI designers must also think about mobile-to-desktop.
 If you have a mobile-only application, it might be time to consider desktop users–a trend Instagram says is growing!

 Head of Instagram, Adam Mosseri, mentioned in a Twitter post that “[Instagram for the web] is designed now to take advantage of large-screen monitors which have become more and more the norm.”
 The update allows users to do more with the desktop version, including optimizing the platform for a large-screen experience.